Your cart is currently empty!

 Insect damaged and dehydrated acorns and hickory nuts typically have some air space inside the shell and tend to float.
 This test will make sure you plant only the tree nut seeds that aren’t damaged or didn’t get too dry during the storage period.

-Make sure the pots have drainage holes at the bottom.
+Make sure the pots have drainage holes in the bottom.
 This is very important to allow rain and melted snow to pass through so it doesn’t accumulate around the seed, freeze and become solid ice.
 The depth of soil in the container should be at least four inches.
 The shorter the soil height, the faster the container will dry out.
 Seeds can be sown in seed flats or plastic pots 4’’- 10” in diameter and 4” or more in depth.

 Use a compost-based potting soil or Pro-mix, to fill the pot.
 Triple mix can be used but it can become compacted easily, so try cutting it with perlite or vermiculite.